tldr-pages/tldr/pages/common/ipaggcreate.md

 `ipaggcreate --src {{path/to/file.pcap}}`

-- Group and count packets read from a network interface by packet length:
+- Group and count packets read from a network interface by IP packet length:

 `ipaggcreate --interface {{eth0}} --length`